 “Another big differentiator for Continuum is that they entirely own their core product stack and technology,” Oleson adds.
 “Knowing that we can provide feedback and that Continuum is able to enhance and update its products based on the needs of its partner community is really valuable to us.”

 In addition to Continuum BDR, Oleson and the team at FBP leverage additional elements of Continuum’s IT management platform to deliver the best possible service to their customers.
-This includes Continuum’s intelligent Remote Monitoring and Management (RMM) tool which is also backed by the company’s NOC technicians, as well as its white-label Help Desk offering which provides frontline support directly to end users.
+This includes Continuum’s intelligent Remote Monitoring and Management (RMM) solution which is also backed by the company’s NOC technicians, as well as its white-label Help Desk offering which provides frontline support directly to end users.

 “If you’ve got someone that’s considering Continuum or comparing the platform to other providers in the space, they’d be crazy not to partner with Continuum,” says Scott Oleson, Senior vCIO and Director of IT at FBP.
 “I’ve never seen one of our clients have a bad experience since we’ve deployed the platform.”